Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

 We are now ready to define a stacky version of the curvature of $\theta$.
-Consider the VB morphism
+Recall from the discussion preceding Proposition \ref{prop:+1_Mor_ker_Mor_inv} the explicit description of the twisted dual VBG $MK_\theta^\dag = T^\dag M \oplus \mathbbm R_G$ of the Morita kernel and consider the VB morphism

-\begin{prop/def} The VB morphism $\mc_{\theta}$ is a VBG morphism that we call \emph{Morita curvature of $\theta$}. \end{prop/def} \begin{proof} The proof is an easy computation which uses Proposition \eqref{prop:ker_omega_comp}.
+\begin{prop/def} The VB morphism $\mc_{\theta}$ is a VBG morphism which acts on units as follows:

+(combine Diagram \eqref{eq:cm_fibers_MC_+1} with Remark \ref{rem:Spencer} to get a more intrinsic description of the action of $\mc_\theta$ on units) .
+We call this VBG morphism the \emph{Morita curvature of $\theta$}. \end{prop/def} \begin{proof} The proof is an easy computation which uses Proposition \ref{prop:ker_omega_comp}.
 For instance, for the source, take $g \in G$, $a \in A_{s(g)}$, $v\in T_gG$ and $\lambda\in L_g$.
 Then

 where we used that $\eta_\nabla$ is a multiplicative form.
 In order to compute the first summand in \eqref{eq:fdgstw}, consider $\omega \rightleftharpoons (\theta, 0) \in \OA^2 (L)$, and apply Equation \eqref{eq:omegaandcomponents} to the case $\sigma (\delta) = v$ and $\delta' = 0^{DL}_g\cdot a^{-1}$.
 We get